cloudflare/cloudflare-docs/content/ssl/troubleshooting/mixed-content-errors.md

 ![Screenshot of mixed content errors displayed in a browser console.](/images/support/hc-import-mixed_content_error.png)

-Information on using the browser’s debug tools to locate these issues are found in the documentation for [Chrome](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/fixing-mixed-content) and [Firefox](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content).
+Information on using the browser's debug tools to locate these issues are found in the documentation for [Chrome](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/fixing-mixed-content) and [Firefox](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content).
 Alternatively, you can view your page source and find specific references of _http://_ for paths to other resources.

 ___